Threat or menace?

-The phrase "threat or menace" is commonly used in headlines to satirize an unfair prejudice.
+The question "threat or menace?" is commonly used in headlines to satirize an unfair prejudice.

+Overview

 News columnists use the phrase frequently.
-Examples include the LATimes.Com, Forbes and Wired.
+Examples include the Los Angeles Times, Forbes and Wired.

-It may have been borrowed from the legal phrase "without threat or menace," which is one of many fixed phrases in which two nearly synonymous words are combined, such as "let or hindrance" and "cease and desist."
+It may have been borrowed from the legal phrase "without threat or menace", which is one of many fixed phrases in which two nearly synonymous words are combined, such as "let or hindrance" and "cease and desist."

 Early satirical uses of "threat or menace" are in Harvard Lampoon, National Lampoon, and The Amazing Spider-Man.

 A misconception is that there was an anti-drug film in the late 1950s/early 1960s called Marijuana: Threat or Menace.
-However this seems to actually be part of the 1999 documentary "Grass."—done as a satire of anti-marijuana films.
+However this seems to actually be part of the 1999 documentary Grass—done as a satire of anti-marijuana films.

 In the Lampoon

 In 1968 the Harvard Lampoon published a parody of Life Magazine, which included a story called "Flying Saucers: Threat or Menace".

 In July 1971 the National Lampoon's cover story was "Pornography; Threat or Menace?"